lvce-editor/activity-bar-worker/README.md

-# activity-bar-worker
+# Activity Bar Worker

-Activity Bar Worker
+> WebWorker for the Activity Bar functionality in Lvce Editor.